 The control button is used for:

 - Calibrating the speaker test.
 Press and release the control button and a test tone is played. - Resetting the product to factory default settings.
-See .
+See Reset to factory default settings on page 37.

 Microphone disable switch